-Connecting the Controller to the ATV
+Connecting the Controller to your iDevice

 Now grab your PS5 controller and locate the PS logo between the 2 thumb sticks and the “Create” button at the top left corner next to the touchpad.
 Press and hold these 2 buttons together for a few seconds until you see blue lights rapidly flashing on each side of the center touchpad.

 On your iDevice, you should see the “DualSense” controller pop up under the list of “Other Devices”.
 Tap it, and after a few seconds, your controller should show that it is connected.